built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-manage-connections-to-your-platform.md

 [<- Back to Table Of Contents](../README.md)

-# Managing connections to your platform
+# Managing Connections To Your Platform

 How do you control who can connect to you and become a snapshot source, or to provide a list of apps for home/store that are included in the snapshot source?
 What if they also want to request a specific set of actions from your platform?